devcxl/PhotoSync/README.en.md

 ---

 PhotoSync is an Android camera companion app designed for photographers and imaging enthusiasts.
-Connect your camera directly via USB — no Wi-Fi, no desktop software client needed — to browse, zoom, and preview RAW/JPEG photos on your phone, then export them to your system gallery.
+Connect your camera directly via USB PTP — no Wi-Fi, no desktop software needed — to auto-transfer on capture, browse, zoom, preview, export, and delete RAW/JPEG photos on your phone/tablet.

 ## Features

-- **USB Direct Connection** — Supports MTP/PTP protocol; camera connects to device via USB, no network required
+- **USB PTP Direct Connection** — Connect your camera via USB PTP, plug-and-play, no network required
+- **Auto-Transfer on Capture** — Photos are automatically transferred to your device as you shoot
-- **RAW Decoding** — Based on LibRaw + lcms2 color management, supports 20+ formats including ARW, CR3, NEF, DNG, RAF
+- **RAW Decoding** — LibRaw + lcms2 color management, supports 20+ formats including ARW, CR3, NEF, DNG, RAF
-- **Smooth Browsing** — Thumbnail-first loading, large image tile rendering, two-finger zoom and pan
+- **Smooth Browsing** — Thumbnail-first loading, JPEG tile rendering, two-finger zoom and pan
-- **Lossless Export** — JPEG direct copy, RAW decoded and saved to system gallery
+- **Lossless Export** — JPEG direct copy to system gallery, RAW decoded and saved, no compression, no cloud upload
+- **Photo Management** — Delete photos from local storage

 ## Use Cases